Can you explain why Journeys must be completed before earning the

 No. The requirements are the same for every Girl Scout.
 Because

-requirements for girls with disabilities.
-Simply encourage flexibility
+girls with disabilities.
+Simply encourage flexibility and engage

 Can you explain what you mean by “sustainable project”?